Policies & Forms

 • We review client and other files for the purpose of ensuring that we provide high quality services, including assessing the performance of our staff.
 In addition, external consultants (e.g., auditors, lawyers) may on our behalf do audits and continuing quality improvement reviews of our services, including reviewing client files and interviewing our staff.

-• The Coordinator of the Trent University Counselling Centre is a member of the Ontario College of Social Workers.
+• The Director of the Trent University Student Wellness Centre is a member of the Ontario College of Social Workers.
 Therefore, this regulatory body may inspect our records and interview our staff as a part of their regulatory activities in the public interest.

 • Clients or other individuals we deal with may have questions about our goods or services after they have been received.
 We also provide ongoing services for many of our clients over a period of months or years for which our previous records are helpful.
 We retain our client information for a minimum of seven years to enable us to respond to those questions and provide these services (our regulatory College also requires us to retain our client records).

 PROTECTING PERSONAL INFORMATION

 We understand the importance of protecting personal information.
 For that reason, we have taken the following steps:

 • Paper information is either under supervision or secured in a locked or restricted area.